Tanzania elections: A choice between Magufuli and democracy? | DW | 27.10.2020

 These are scheduled for Wednesday, where Magufuli hopes to win a second five-year term.

-During his first term, Magufuli built several large-scale infrastructure projects, such as the construction of a new railway line from Dar es Salaam to Morogoro.
+During his first term, Magufuli launched several large-scale infrastructure projects, such as the construction of a new railway line from Dar es Salaam to Morogoro.
 He also abolished secondary school fees.

 But, says Tanzania expert Daniel El-Noshokaty, that left Tanzania with a mountain of debt.